Neighbourhood Streets Northhill communities planning

 Installation of the roadway speed humps and other traffic calming improvements for the North Hill Neighbourhood Streets project is now complete.

 Thank you to the community for your patience during construction and for providing feedback on these improvements.

 For any questions or concerns, please email the project team.

 As part of the Neighbourhood Streets Program, the North Hill Area Project implemented temporary traffic calming measures, improved crossings and park improvements along 1 Street N.E. and 2 Street N.W.

 This project has been informed by engagement held over the last six years for Green Line, The City's local growth planning program's work in North Hill Communities and Main Streets, which all identified a desire to see reduced vehicle volumes and speeds along residential streets parallel to Centre Street N and to provide safe and comfortable walking and cycling routes.

-To help create inclusive, safe streets for all residents and commuters, we are:
+To help create inclusive, safe streets for all residents and commuters, we:

-- Making the diagonal diverters permanent at 1 Street and 34 Avenue N.E. and 2 Street and 22 Avenue N.W.
+- Made the diagonal diverters permanent at 1 Street and 34 Avenue N.E. and 2 Street and 22 Avenue N.W.

 - The new diverter has a large island that extends out into the intersection, which makes pedestrians and cyclists more visible to vehicles approaching.

 - The large extension will also reduce pedestrian crossing distance.